Kawaxte/TwentyTenLauncher/README.md

    Configuration
    in your IDE.

-The finished build will be saved as a `-shaded.jar` file in the `target` directory.
+The finished build will be saved as a `.jar` file in the `target` directory.

 ## License